Skip to content

 in GiB. [default: 4 GiB]

---max-absms-per-chunk INTEGER Maximum number of sky ms to compute per MPI
+--max-absms-per-chunk INTEGER Maximum number of sky ms to compute per

 task.
 If unbounded integration cache size